 I am married and have two young children who keep me very busy outside of school.
 I also like to keep fit by walking my dog, running, swimming and cycling.
 I enjoy travelling, reading and cooking and look forward to exploring China and other parts of South East Asia in the foreseeable future.

-I am delighted to have this opportunity to teach at BSB.
+In 2017, I am delighted to have the opportunity to teach at BSB.

 Click here to read an interview with Chris.